strawbberrys/fable/README.md

 2. Next, compile the project: `rbxtsc build`.
 3. You can then build the package for external use: `npm pack`.
 Or you can build the example project for testing: `npm run build`.

+## Testing
+You can connect the example project to Studio with Rojo by running the following: `npm run serve`.

 ## Documentation
 Documentation is currently incomplete.
 It can be built via `npx typedoc ./src/index.ts`.